The concordance invariant tau in link grid homology: Introduction

 \section{Introduction}

 Link Floer homology is an invariant for knots and links in three-manifolds, discovered in 2003 by Ozsv\'ath and Szab\'o \cite{Ozsvath} and independently by Jacob Rasmussen \cite{Rasmussen}, in his PhD thesis.
 It is the homology of a chain complex whose generators are combinatorially defined, and whose differential counts pseudo-holomorphic disks.
 Grid diagrams are simple combinatorial presentation of links in $S^3$, dating back to the $19^{th}$ century.
-A grid diagram is an $n\times n$ grid of squares, $n$ of which are marked with an $O$ and $n$ of which are marked with an $X$.
+A grid diagram is an $l\times l$ grid of squares, $l$ of which are marked with an $O$ and $l$ of which are marked with an $X$.
 A projection of a link together with an orientation on it can be associated to a grid diagram $D$.
 These grids can be used to give a simpler reformulation of link Floer homology, called \emph{grid homology}.
 Of course these two homologies are isomorphic, nevertheless grid homology can be easier to study.

 In this paper we use the same notation of the book ``Grid homology for knots and links'' \cite{Book}.
 In this book particular attention is given to two versions of the grid homology of a link $L$: the \emph{simply blocked grid homology} $\widehat{GH}(L)$ and the \emph{collapsed unblocked grid homology} $cGH^-(L)$; both these homology groups are invariant under link equivalence.
 We study a slightly different version of $\widehat{GH}(L)$.
-We start constructing a filtered $\F$-complex $\left(\widehat{GC}(D),\widehat\partial\right)$ from a grid diagram $D$, equipped with an increasing $\Z$-filtration $\mathcal F$ and we prove that $\mathcal F$ induces a filtration in homology, leading to the filtered homology group $\widehat{\mathcal{GH}}(L)$.
-The latter is not completely unrelated to $\widehat{GH}(L)$ as we will see in Section \ref{section:homology}.
+Let us denote with $\F$ the field with two elements; we start constructing a filtered $\F$-complex $\left(\widehat{GC}(D),\widehat\partial\right)$ from a grid diagram $D$, equipped with an increasing $\Z$-filtration $\mathcal F$ and we prove that $\mathcal F$ induces a filtration in homology, leading to the filtered homology group $\widehat{\mathcal{GH}}(L)$.
+The latter is not completely unrelated to $\widehat{GH}(L)$ as we see in Section \ref{section:homology}.

-We can extract a numerical invariant from the homology $\widehat{\mathcal{GH}}(L)$, the integer-valued function $T_L:\Z\times\Z\longrightarrow\Z_{\geq 0}$, with the following properties. \begin{prop} \begin{enumerate}[i)] \item The function $T_L$ is supported in $\{1-n,...,0\}\times\Z$ and $\displaystyle\sum_{d,s\in\Z}T_L(d,s)=2^{n-1}$, where $n$ is the number of components of $L$. \item If $L^*$ is the mirror of the $n$ component link $L$ then
+We can extract a numerical invariant from the homology $\widehat{\mathcal{GH}}(L)$, the integer-valued function $T_L:\Z\times\Z\longrightarrow\Z_{\geq 0}$, with the following properties. \begin{prop} \begin{enumerate}[i)] \item The function $T_L$ is supported in $\{1-n,...,0\}\times\Z$ and $\displaystyle\sum_{d,s\in\Z}T_L(d,s)=2^{n-1}$, where $n$ is the number of components of $L$. \item If $L^*$ is the mirror of the $n$-component link $L$ then